Youth Mentoring Survey

-The Youth Mentoring Survey (YMS) complements the Match Characteristics Questionnaire (MCQ) by measuring a narrower range of similar subscales.
-The YMS is worded for students in third grade or older and focuses on mentees' perceptions about relational and growth-focused aspects of their matches.
-An optional written section provides deeper insight on match activities and potential problems in the match.
+The Youth Mentoring Survey (YMS) complements the Match Characteristics Questionnaire (MCQ) by measuring an age-appropriate range of similar subscales.
+The YMS measures mentee perspectives on relationship quality and match structure.
 The subscales are described below.
 For information about the YMS' development and reliability statistics, please download this information sheet.

 Home